 Building a 2FA TOTP generator using a Raspberry Pi Pico and MicroPython

-I have recently become very interested in microcontrollers, in particular the Raspberry Pi Pico.
-Not only is it ridiculously affordable (just over £3), it provides so much scope to be used in many different projects.
-One such project I wanted to explore was building an independent Time-based One-time password (TOTP) device.
+I have recently become very interested in microcontrollers, particularly the Raspberry Pi Pico.
+Not only is it ridiculously affordable (just over £3), but it also provides extensive scope for use in various projects.
+One such project I wanted to explore was building an independent Time-based One-time Password (TOTP) device.

-I have been using the likes of Google Authenticator and Authy for many years, but really wanted to gain a deeper understanding for the specific building blocks that Time-based One-time password’s are built upon.
-This led me to investigate the viability of building such a solution using a Raspberry Pi Pico - combined with MicroPython and the Pico Display Pack.
-Thanks to some great resources I was able to do just that.
+I have been using the likes of Google Authenticator and Authy for many years but wanted to gain a deeper understanding of the specific building blocks that Time-based One-time Passwords are built upon.
+This led me to investigate the viability of building such a solution using a Raspberry Pi Pico, combined with MicroPython and the Pico Display Pack.
+Thanks to some great resources, I was able to do just that.

 Features

-- Complete MicroPython implementation of the TOTP specification (and underlying HMAC-SHA1, Base32 dependencies).
+- Complete MicroPython implementation of the TOTP specification (including underlying HMAC-SHA1 and Base32 dependencies).

 - Customisable background colours per TOTP.

-- Flashing alert LED when the TOTP is about to expire.
+- A flashing alert LED when the TOTP is about to expire.

-- Initial configuration screen to set the current UTC time - to correct the Raspberry Pi Pico’s RTC.
+- An initial configuration screen to set the current UTC time - to correct the Raspberry Pi Pico’s RTC.

 Usage

-Once you have downloaded the project from GitHub, you can the follow the instructions below to get the device setup.
+Once you have downloaded the project from GitHub, follow the instructions below to set up the device:

 - Connect the Pico Display Pack to the Raspberry Pi Pico.